Semi-analytic construction of global transfers between quasi-periodic orbits in the spatial R3BP: Introduction

-Towards this goal, we leverage the classic Dijkstra algorithm for finding shortest paths in a graph.
-A surprising finding is that for an optimal pseudo-orbit of the iterated function system, rather than always selecting a transition map that grows $I_v$, sometimes we must select a transition map that decreases $I_v$, in order to arrive to a place where the next application of a transition map yields a large increase in $I_v$.
+To find optimal pseudo-orbits, we leverage the classic Dijkstra algorithm for finding shortest paths in a graph.
+A surprising finding is that for an optimal orbit of the iterated function system, rather than always selecting a transition map that grows $J_v$, sometimes we must select a transition map that decreases $J_v$, in order to arrive to a place where the next application of a transition map yields a large increase in $J_v$.
 Another surprising finding is that an optimal pseudo-orbit involves very few applications of the inner map.

+\AB{ More quantitatively, in Section~\ref{Sec:DriftOrbits} we divide the phase space into a grid of $30\times30=900$ small cells, and in Section~\ref{sec:triple_dynamical_system} we obtain a diffusion pseudo-orbit that uses just $17$ iterations of the scattering/transition maps plus intermediate iterations of the inner map. \MR{The points of this pseudo-orbit are those that can later be used to find a real trajectory that shadows them.} We emphasize that only using the image of $7$ tori we can have an approximation of the phase space of the scattering map, good enough to be able to design with several algorithms the appropriate diffusion pseudo-orbits.
+The use of more invariant tori and of a more refined grid does not present additional technical difficulties, and would not modify in a qualitative way the phase space of the scattering maps represented in Figure~\ref{fig:phase_port_SM}, so the optimal paths would not change substantially. }

+\PB{These optimal pseudo-orbits can be refined into true orbits either through theoretical shadowing results or by applying appropriate numerical methods, such as parallel shooting.}

 Our construction described so far is based on approximating the Hamiltonian near $L_1$ by a Birkhoff normal form.
-Since the approximation is quite accurate, the true dynamics associated to the original Hamiltonian follow closely the normal form dynamics.
+Since the approximation is quite accurate, the true dynamics associated to the original Hamiltonian follow closely the Birkhoff normal form dynamics.
 In particular, the trajectories of the true inner dynamics stay close to invariant tori, and the scattering map for the true dynamics is close to the scattering map derived from the normal form approximation.
-This implies that there exist diffusing trajectories -- that change the orbital out-of-plane amplitude by a significant amount -- for the original Hamiltonian system.
+This implies that there exist diffusing trajectories---that change the orbital vertical amplitude by a significant amount---for the original Hamiltonian system.